SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 <tbody>
 <tr>
 <td style="text-align:left"><b>Label</b></td>
-<td style="text-align:left">Refers to the name of the asset type.
+<td style="text-align:left">Refers to the name of the asset type.<br>
 This name is used for the asset throughout the application.</td>
 <td style="text-align:left">Mandatory</td>
 </tr>
 <tr>
 <td style="text-align:left"><b>Key</b></td>
-<td style="text-align:left">Used to uniquely identify and store the asset type in the DTM.</td>
+<td style="text-align:left">Used to uniquely identify and store the asset type in the DTM application.</td>
 <td style="text-align:left">Mandatory</td>
 =======
-<td style="text-align:left">Refers to the name of the asset type.
+<td style="text-align:left">Refers to the name of the asset type.<br>
 This name is used for the asset type throughout the application.</td>
 <td style="text-align:left"><b>Mandatory</b></td>
 </tr>
 <tr>